A daily pill to treat COVID-19 could be just months away, scientists say

 “Think about that,” said Duke, who is also overseeing a prophylactic trial.
 “You could give it to everyone in a household, or everyone in a school.
 Then we’re talking about a return to, maybe, normal life.”

-(KHN (Kaiser Health News) is a national newsroom that produces in-depth journalism about health issues.
+KHN (Kaiser Health News) is a national newsroom that produces in-depth journalism about health issues.
 Together with Policy Analysis and Polling, KHN is one of the three major operating programs at KFF (Kaiser Family Foundation).
-KFF is an endowed nonprofit organization providing information on health issues to the nation.)
+KFF is an endowed nonprofit organization providing information on health issues to the nation.